fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

-At this moment, you will see the header in the right way but the images from the menu are not displayed, it because each image was defined by:
+At this moment, you will see the header in the right way but the images from the menu are not displayed, this is because each image was defined by:

                   <Image Grid.Column="7">
                     <Image.WidthRequest>